denisjgr/Go-Project-Modelbased-SE/README.md

 Here we are testing the net/http package's handling of the 100 Continue response.
 ## TestOnceDo
 Here we are testing the sync.Once object which will perform exactly one action.
+## TestMutexLockUnlock
+Here we are testing the sync.Mutex Lock/Unlock capabilities.